merenlab/MerenLab-workflows/workflows/assembly-based-metagenomics-workflow/README.md

 ### reformat_fasta

-In "references mode", you may choose to skip this step, and keep your contigs names.
+In "reference mode", you may choose to skip this step, and keep your contigs names.
 In order to do so, add this to your config file:

 ```json
 	"reformat_fasta": {